 ACCOMMODATION & RESOURCES

-Design Technology is taught in 3 specialist rooms.
-The air-conditioned Food Preparation room is fully equipped with electric and gas cookers, a blast chiller, and a wide range of equipment, including food processors, and pasta machines.
-This and the Product Design room also have interactive white-boards and projectors.
-The Product Design studio has ten networked computers, A3 colour-printing facilities, a Roland Camm1 CNC machine (vinyl & card cutting), a Sublimation printer and heat-press and 3D printers.
-The Product Design workshop offers students a wide range of facilities for working with all wood, plastics and metals, including a Roland Modela MDX-15 - a Computer Numerically Controlled milling and engraving machine and another 3D Printer.
-The department also has its own bank of 15 dedicated laptops, CAD/CAM embroidery sewing machine, and plastics oven.
+Design Technology is taught in 2 specialist rooms.
+The air-conditioned food room is fully equipped with electric and gas cookers, a blast chiller, and a wide range of equipment, including food processors, and pasta machines.
+This and the DT room has dedicated laptops, a laser cutter and 3D printers.
+The workshop offers students a wide range of facilities for working with all wood, plastics and metals.

 We are looking to continually update our resources in line with curriculum updates.